Section 3: Animals

 The Oligocene Epoch began about 33 million years ago and lasted 10 million years.
 North Dakota became a treeless plain covered with shrubs, plants, and a few grass species.
 The temperature was mild and rain fell occasionally.
 Huge mammals roamed North Dakota.
 The Thunder Beast (Brontops or titanothere) (See Image 20.) was eight feet tall at the shoulder.
 It had bony projections on its snout that made this plant-eater a pretty intimidating fellow.
 The titanothere (tye TAN oh theer) lived early in the Oligocene Epoch, but as the climate became drier, it probably did not make a successful adaptation to the new environment.

 Eohippus evolved into Mesohippus (mee zoh HIP us) or “middle horse.”
 (See Image 21.)
 This horse was a little larger than Eohippus, but still small (two feet tall at the shoulder) and deer-like.
 Mesohippus had three front toes.
-The middle toe eventually evolved into the single toe, or hoof, of the modern horse.
+Over millions of years, the middle toe evolved into the single toe, or hoof, of the modern horse.
 Mesohippus browsed on leaves.
 Unlike modern horses, Mesohippus was not a grazer and probably ate very little grass.

 There were also early ancestors of camels (Poebrotherium).
 Camels first evolved in North America, but eventually died out.
 The ancestors of modern camels survived in the Middle East, Africa, and Asia.
 North Dakota’s Poebrotherium (po bro THEER ee um) was about the size of a goat and lacked the humps that modern camels have on their backs.
 The camel shared the plains with the early deer, Leptomeryx (lep toe MARE icks), a small, antler-less, two-toed animal that could run quite well.